-To write a meaningful and relevant SMART goal that align to the specialist's assignment and result from a thorough knowledge of their students, data analysis is required.
+To write meaningful and relevant SMART goals that align to the specialist's assignment and result from a thorough knowledge of their students, data analysis is required.
 Examples of data that specialists will be required to analyze are:

-- Student outcome data (academic, IEPs) - Behavior data (absences, referrals, IEPs, etc.) - Program data (interventions, participation in programs, etc.) - Perceptual data (learning inventories, anecdotal)
+- 1. Student outcome data (academic, IEPs) - 2.
+Behavior data (absences, referrals, IEPs, etc.) - 3.
+Program data (interventions, participation in programs, etc.) - 4.
+Perceptual data (learning inventories, anecdotal)

-Specialists must learn as much as they can about the students they teach, be able to document baseline data that they have used to determine their instructional focus and be able to write a SMART goal on which they will, in part, be evaluated.
+Specialists must learn as much as they can about the students they teach, be able to document baseline data that they have used to determine their instructional focus and be able to write SMART goals on which they will, in part, be evaluated.